Sound design for video games is not so much about making a game good-sounding but improving the game with sound.

 To modulate sounds you should use DAWs (digital audio workstations) such as Reaper or Albeton.
 They can help you combine and layer sounds through volume automation, saturation, and pitch.
 It’s also worth using sound engines such as FMOD and Wwise.
 They will help you to adapt sounds to your gameplay and set the right logic.

-How Much Does It Cost to Make Sound Effects for Video Games?
+How Much Does It Cost to Make Sound Design for Video Games?

 Various factors influence the sound design cost.